Brian Dooreck MD

 How to avoid complications?

-Medical experts say that the best way to avoid complications from diverticulosis is to eat a diet rich in fiber, drink plenty of water, and exercise regularly.
+Medical experts say that the best way to avoid complications from diverticulosis is to eat a fiber-rich diet, drink plenty of water, and exercise regularly.

 If you have any questions, speak with your doctor.